Democratic Senator Has Response For Critics Of Her Tough Questioning Of Trump Nominees: ‘F**k Them’

-Democratic senator Mazie Hirono has two words for her critics who don’t like her line of questioning during Senate confirmation hearings: “F**k them!”
+Democratic Senator Mazie Hirono has two words for her critics who didn’t like her line of questioning during Senate confirmation hearings: “F**k them!”

-The only immigrant senator, Hirono, who had a reputation for being “good girl” in the senate, is now being lauded and criticized in equal measure for her tough line of questioning of Trump’s nominees for judicial positions.
-Compared to Barack Obama’s time, which had only seen nine of his court appointees being confirmed by the senate during his first one and a half years in office, Republican-controlled senate has already confirmed 21 Trump appeals court appointees in the same time, as reported by NPR.
+The only immigrant senator, Hirono, who had a reputation for being “good girl” in the Senate, is now being lauded and criticized in equal measure for her tough line of questioning of Trump’s nominees for judicial positions.
+Compared to Barack Obama’s time, which had only seen nine of his court appointees being confirmed by the Senate during his first one and a half years in office, the Republican-controlled Senate has already confirmed 21 Trump appeals court appointees in the same time, as reported by NPR.

 Part of the Senate Judiciary Committee, Mazie Hirono is one of the senators responsible for questioning and confirming Trump’s nominees.
 But while earlier senators used to get enough time to examine each nominee, Hirono and her colleagues have to deal with an avalanche of possible appointees in very little time.